maPaydar/Fapla/README.md

 #Fapla Programming Language
-This is Design Compile Project
+This is Design Compiler Project

 #Make any language